Jybbs/Thermur/docs/mathematical-framework.md

 `$
 <br>

-where the topological distance $`d_{ij}`$ counts the minimum number of neighbor-to-neighbor hops between agents, and $`J_0 = 0.5`$ is the uniform baseline coupling strength.
+where the topological distance $`d_{ij}`$ counts the minimum number of neighbor-to-neighbor hops between agents, and $`J_0 = 1.6`$ is the optimized uniform baseline coupling strength.
 This uniform coupling ensures that behavioral diversity emerges from heterogeneous noise amplitudes rather than coupling heterogeneity.

 The alignment force emerges from the energy gradient: